Form 709 – What Is It? When Should It Be Filed?

-In some instances, tax code will treat loan transactions as gifts.
+In some instances, the tax code will treat loan transactions as gifts.

-A taxpayer adds a person to the title of real estate or bank account.
+Example 2: A taxpayer adds a person to the title of real estate or bank account.
 State-level property laws dictate whether creation of a joint tenancy with rights of survivorship create a gift.
 However, generally speaking, if a parent adds a child as a joint tenant to real property, the tax code considers the parent making a gift of half the fair market value of the home if either joint tenant has a legal right to sever his interest.
 An important exception to this rule exists for marital transfers — there is an unlimited marital deduction for gifts between spouses.

-A unique aspect of our tax code is that the gift and estate tax schemes are unified.
-Meaning that a taxpayer’s gift and estate taxes are computed based on the cumulative transfers made by a taxpayer using one tax rate and one exclusion amount — this unified credit is sometimes called “the lifetime exclusion”.
+Even though gifts may be reportable, they are not necessarily taxable.
+One unique aspect of our tax code is that the gift tax and estate tax regimes are unified.
+Meaning that a taxpayer’s gift and estate taxes are computed based on the cumulative transfers made by a taxpayer using one tax rate and one exclusion amount — this unified credit is sometimes called “the lifetime exclusion.”

 A taxpayer may charge taxable gifts against the lifetime exclusion, and the taxpayer’s estate may then use any remaining amount.
-For the tax year 2016, the lifetime exclusion amount is $5.45 million with a $2,125,800 credit against imposed gift tax.
-Essentially, taxpayers are handed a free pass on gift tax up to $2,125,800 so long as the aggregate amount of taxable gifts during the donor’s lifetime does not exceed the lifetime exclusion.
+For tax year 2018, the lifetime exclusion amount is $11.18 million.